 Sir Philip Barton: I do not think we are acting, and we certainly would never intentionally act, in contradiction to our Ministers on the issue in hand.
 There will be advice on these matters, and in the end it is for Ministers to decide, not officials.

-Lord Alton of Liverpool: Sir Philip, are you telling me that you are satisfied that we meet our duties under the 1948 convention on the crime of genocide, which requires us to predict, to prevent, to protect, and to punish?
+Lord Alton of Liverpool: Sir Philip, are you telling me that you are satisfied that we meet our duties under the 1948 Convention On The Crime Of Genocide, which requires us to predict, to prevent, to protect, and to punish?
 Are we doing any of those things in somewhere like Tigray?
 Are we doing that in these countries around the world where clearly genocide or atrocity crimes or crimes against humanity are under way?

 Sir Philip Barton: You mentioned Tigray, and we have been doing a lot there.
-I described earlier the efforts we have been making—for example, to make sure that there is access to humanitarian relief, and the efforts we have made, including through our high commissioner, to make sure that there is some sort of political process, with the prospect at least of a pause in the conflict to improve prospects.
+I described earlier the efforts we have been making—for example, to make sure that there is access to humanitarian relief, and the efforts we have made, including through our High Commissioner, to make sure that there is some sort of political process, with the prospect at least of a pause in the conflict to improve prospects.
 We are absolutely trying to get at the root causes of the conflict.

 Lord Alton of Liverpool: There is no evidence to show that you have been doing that in Tigray.
 I chair the All-Party Parliamentary Group on Eritrea.
 We have been taking evidence on this for a year and a half.
 Some 2 million people have been displaced and, through starvation as a weapon of war, Tigray has been ground into the earth, people have died, and the blockades have prevented medicines and food from reaching places like hospitals.
 That is a war crime.
 What are we doing about it?